uchicago-dsi/summerlab/README.md

 # Welcome to the CDAC Summer Lab
-### What is the Data and Computing Summer Lab Program?

-Welcome to the Data & Computing Summer Lab 2020!
-People make this program what it is, and our high hopes for this year come from our excitement in welcoming all 38 of you to the program.
+Welcome to the Data & Computing Summer Lab!
+People make this program what it is, and our high hopes for this year come from our excitement in welcoming all of you to the program.
 Each one of you brings a unique background, perspective, and skill set to your research project.

 CDAC is an interdisciplinary research center, and the impressive range of your projects manifests that multifaceted approach to data science by encompassing over twenty different domains and approaches.
 We can’t wait to see what you accomplish during this program, and hope to support you along the way.

+### What is the Data and Computing Summer Lab Program?

+The Data & Computing Summer Lab is an immersive 10-week paid summer research program at the University of Chicago.
+Through the program, high school and undergraduate students work on data science research projects across a variety domains and applications, such as computer science, computational social sciences, biomedicine, computer vision, machine learning/AI, human-computer interaction, networks, and more.

+The program is part of the of the [Center for Data and Computing (CDAC)] (https://cdac.uchicago.edu/), an intellectual hub and incubator for data science and artificial intelligence research at the University of Chicago.

 ### What is in this guide?
 * [Summer Lab Team contact info](#summer-lab-team)